Skip to main content

 How Common Is Staff Development Leave for Classified Staff?

 Out of the 72 community college districts in California representing 114 community colleges, very few offer staff development leave for classified staff.
-SDL is a negotiated benefit for FHDA classified staff, and while a few other institutions offers SDL, none are as extensive as ours.
+SDL is a negotiated benefit for FHDA classified staff, and while a few other institutions offer SDL, none are as extensive as ours.

 Institution Paid Benefit Leave Length Eligibility

-FHDA 85% of full pay Up to 10 mo.
-7 yr. of service
+FHDA 85% of full pay Up to 10 mo.7 yr. of service

 Los Rios CCD

-American River, Folsom Lake, Sac City, Consumnes River
+American River, Folsom Lake,

 85% of pay Up to 5 mo.
 7 yr. of service